aristovinceselvanathan/TIPS/src/Assignment13/MSBuild/Readme.md

 5. If necessary, create or modify a .targets file to define build targets that can be shared across multiple projects.
 6. Open a command prompt or terminal window and navigate to the project's directory.
 7. Run the msbuild command with the path to the project's .csproj file as the argument.
 This will build the project using the default build target.
-9. Review the build output in the console window to ensure that the build was successful and that any errors or warnings are addressed.
+8. Review the build output in the console window to ensure that the build was successful and that any errors or warnings are addressed